Optimize Display Network ads and campaigns

 Use Google Conversion Tracking

-Track specific actions (or “conversions”) you generate from your ads, from both Search Network and Display network sites.
+Track specific actions (or “conversions”) you generate from your ads.
 Reviewing your total number of conversions and the value of these conversions can help you decide if you should increase your budget, change your bids, or make other changes to your ad groups to receive more targeted visitors.

 Maintain a high quality ad campaign for the best possible visibility